plone/Installers-UnifiedInstaller/README.txt

      The Unified Installer will install this for you if necessary, but system libraries are usually preferable.
      libjpeg-dev
+* libxml2, libxslt
+    If these are up-to-date, the installer will use them rather than building static libraries of its own.
+    libxml2-dev
+    libxslt1-dev
 * readline (Python command-line history)
      The Unified Installer will install this for you if necessary, but system libraries are usually preferable.